Gooseberry Custard Friands

 Enter your email below to get this recipe sent to your inbox plus get new recipes, baking tips, and updates.

 Gooseberry Custard Friands are the perfect little bite of cake for the summer.
-Light gluten-free friands topped with a vanilla custard and a sweetly tart fresh gooseberry jam.
+These are made with gluten-free flour and almond flour and topped with a vanilla custard and a sweetly tart fresh gooseberry jam.

 Prep Time 30 minutes